 Honeymoons are not trips, we would typically play down.
 However, you can still have an extravagant honeymoon without going into debt.

 While the gorgeous honeymoon photos will look really nice on Instagram, it is important to ensure that you are taking the steps to plan a honeymoon that you can afford.
-Here are a couple key tips!
+Here are a couple of key tips!

 1. Find travel alternatives

 During the summer months and on holidays (Christmas, New Year’s Eve, Thanksgiving, Easter, etc.), airports tend to be more congested with people and travel is much more expensive.
 Instead, opt for a month and date for your honeymoon that will have far fewer travelers, and thus cheaper flights.

 Similarly, try flying during the week since weekend travel to popular vacation destinations is usually busier.
 Flights tend to be much cheaper if you choose to travel in the middle of the week.
 For instance, instead of leaving on a Friday or Saturday morning, look into Tuesday and Wednesday flights.

 A tool you can use to find cheap flights is a site like Scott’s Cheap Flights.
 It offers users flights that are at a major discount.
 It is a great resource because unlike other airline ticket websites, they actively look for flights that airlines have made mistakes during the booking process.
 This could potentially result in saving almost double on airline tickets.

 In addition, another way to save even more money is to avoid hotspot destinations that have higher currency values than the dollar.
 Instead, look into places that will not make a major dent in your budget due to the high exchange rate.